 There are two ways to create a test:

-- Click on a desired Content Menu where you would like to put a test, for example: Assignments, Syllabus, Course Documents… etc.
+- Click on a desired Content Menu where you would like to put a test, for example: Assessments, Learning Materials… etc.

 - In the Content Area, hover over the Assessments button and click on Test.

-Note: Option 2 (test Manager) is more efficient as it allows you to create a test/survey and then deploy the test/survey wherever and whenever you like.
-Option 1 is less efficient, because you have to create and then open a test/survey at the same time.
+Option 2 is more efficient as it allows you to create a test/survey and then deploy the test/survey wherever and whenever you like.

 - Locate the Test Manager by going to the Control Panel (located at bottom left of the page) selecting Course Tools, and then selecting Tests, Surveys, and Pools